BioKIC/symbiota-docs/content/editor/edit/fields/_index.en.md

 {{< dwc-term id="samplingProtocol" verbatim="Sampling Protocol" descr="The names and references to methods used to collect or sample an occurrence" ex="UV light trap, mist net, Takats et al. 2001.
 Guidelines for Nocturnal Owl Monitoring in North America.
 Beaverhill Bird Observatory and Bird Studies Canada, Edmonton, Alberta.
 32 pp., http://www.bsc-eoc.org/download/Owl.pdf" dwc="samplingProtocol" >}}

 <a id="preparations"><b>Preparations:</b></a> Preparation or preservation method for a specimen.
 While no universal controlled vocabulary currently exists for this field, a practical example can be found <a href="https://github.com/tdwg/cd/issues/64#issuecomment-781653290" target="_blank" rel="noopener noreferrer">here</a>.<br>
-Ex: in ethanol, skeleton, pressed and dried.<br>
+Ex: in ethanol, skeleton, pressed and dried<br>
 See Darwin Core's <a href="https://dwc.tdwg.org/terms/#dwc:preparations" target="_blank" rel="noopener noreferrer">preparations</a>.

 {{< dwc-term id="reproductiveCondition" verbatim="Phenology (Reproductive Condition)" descr="The reproductive stage the specimen is in.
 Typically used for plant and fungal collections." ex="flower, fruit, sterile" dwc="reproductiveCondition" >}}